cloudfoundry-community/bosh-vault/README.md

   - [Credhub Implementation Docs](http://credhub-api.cfapps.io/version/2.1/)

 # Architecture
 The Vault Cloudfoundry Config Server is meant to be run alongside Vault and proxy config server requests.
+It could also be located on the director as a job using the bosh-release but this has security implications as it would mean storing the token for the config server on the director itself.

 ![high level architecture diagram](docs/diagrams/high-level-architecture.jpg)